Skip to content Loading

 Antonio Canova, born in 1757[3], was considered the best-known neoclassical sculptor in Italy.
 Born outside Venice, Canova developed his career in Rome beginning in 1779[3], and he came from a family of stonemasons.

-• What is Antonio Canova known for?
+• What techniques or materials did Antonio Canova use?

 Sources